-The appeal process can be time consuming and expensive so before you appeal it is worth speaking to the planning officer who dealt with your application to see if a compromise can be made.
+The appeal process can be time consuming and expensive.
+Before you appeal it is worth speaking to the planning officer who dealt with your application to see if a compromise can be made.

 How to appeal

-If after speaking to the planning officer you still want to appeal the decision you can exercise your right of appeal to the Planning Inspectorate.
+If after speaking to the planning officer you still want to appeal you can appeal to the Planning Inspectorate.

 You can appeal a planning decision if: